Ry Cooder: 1980s

 In 1984, Cooder played on two songs on the debut album by Carla Olson & the Textones, Midnight Mission – "Carla's Number One is to Survive" and the previously unreleased Bob Dylan song "Clean Cut Kid".
 Shortly thereafter he was writing and recording the music for the film Blue City and asked the band to appear in the film performing.
-(He took them in the studio and produced "You Can Run" which he also played on.)
+(He took them to the studio and produced "You Can Run" which he also played on.)

 In 1985, Cooder was a guest artist on the song "Rough Edges" from Kim Carnes' album Barking at Airplanes.
 Kim named her son Ry as a tribute to Ry Cooder.

 Also in 1988, Cooder produced and featured in the Les Blank-directed concert documentary film Ry Cooder & The Moula Banda Rhythm Aces: Let's Have a Ball where he plays in collaboration with a selection of musicians famous in their various musical fields.
 The following year, he played a janitor in the Jim Henson series The Ghost of Faffner Hall, in the episode "Music Is More Than Technique".